jkeohan/rctr-2-14-22/w06d11/intro-to-react-router.md

 ## Framing

 Up to this point, our React applications have been limited in size, allowing us to use basic control flow in deciding what components to render.
-However, as our React applications grow in size and scope, we need a more robust way of rendering different components.
+However, as our React applications grow in size and scope, we need a more robust way of rendering different views.

 We will replace standard conditional logic with the ability to render components based on changes to the url.

-React Router is the most commonly-used routing library for React.
-It is relatively straightforward to configure and integrates with the component architecture nicely (since it's just a collection of components).

-We will configure it as the root component in a React application.
+React Router is the most commonly-used routing library for React and we will configure it as the root component in a React application.
 Then we'll tell it to render other components within itself depending on the path in the url.
 This way we don't have to reload the entire page to swap out some data.